-Douglas Lamont Coley was scheduled to be executed at 10 am local time, at the Southern Ohio Correctional Facility near Mansfield, Ohio, on Wednesday, August 12, 2020.
-His execution has been rescheduled for Wednesday, July 20, 2022.
-Forty-four-year-old Douglas is convicted of murdering 21-year-old Samar El-Okdi in Toledo, Ohio, on January 3, 1997.
-Douglas has spent the last 22 years on Ohio’s death row.
+Douglas Lamont Coley was scheduled to be executed at 10 am local time, at the Southern Ohio Correctional Facility near Mansfield, Ohio, on Wednesday, July 20, 2022.
+His execution has been rescheduled to September 24, 2025.
+Forty-six-year-old Douglas is convicted of murdering 21-year-old Samar El-Okdi in Toledo, Ohio, on January 3, 1997.
+Douglas has spent the last 24 years on Ohio’s death row.

 Douglas Coley had a sad childhood.
 His mother was frequently hospitalized for mental illness, was a chronic paranoid schizophrenic, and had borderline personality disorders.
 She would also often abused drugs and alcohol.
 Douglas was often malnourished and neglected during his childhood.
 Douglas’ father served time in prison.
 When out of prison, he was involved with drugs.
 While his family history was presented during the sentencing phase of his trial, Douglas and his attorneys did not provide any evidence regarding Douglas’ character, school, or employment history.

 On the evening of December 23, 1996, David Moore parked his vehicle at his residence, and was unloading his trunk when he was approached by a man asking for directions.
 As David provided the directions, another man appeared, and when David attempted to leave, both men pointed pistols at him, demanded his keys, and ordered him into the vehicle.
 David complied with the directions.
 He was later able to identify the men as Joseph Green and Douglas Coley.